rmeneely/git-matching-commits/README.md

 # git-matching-commits
-This GitHub Action returns a space separated string of all git commit SHAs within a merged commit where the commit message matches a commit message pattern.
+This GitHub Action returns a space separated string of all git commit SHAs within a merged commit where the commit matches either a commit message pattern, or a GitHub label.
 Note that the commit_message_pattern is against merged commits (i.e. Pull Request merges), not individual commits within the Pull Request.
 The order of the returned commits is according to `committerdate`